PDXostc/rvi_v2x_firmware/field-support-manual.md

   will retain power
 * \> 5 seconds: Turn off V2X board

+> While no LEDs currently dedicated to indicating power state of the board
+> itself, powering off the board will deactivate the LEDs.

 ### Button failure or fallback procedure <a name="button-failure"></a>

 V2X board supports a command set over a USB-serial port.